Visiting Professor of Music, University of Notre Dame, Indiana, 2015-present

 As an organist, he aims to present a varied and accessible programme to delight audiences both young and old, be they new to organ music or lifelong devotees of the instrument.
 His solo repertoire includes classical, popular and jazz works, some familiar and others new or recently rediscovered.
 He has also transcribed many orchestral works for the organ and these arrangements often form a popular part of his concert programmes.

 Saunders has performed to HM the Queen, Princess Anne and US President Carter and worked with conductor Carl Davis and jazz virtuoso Dick Hyman.
 Solo tours have led him to give organ recitals in Russia, France, Italy, Holland, Germany, Austria, Slovenia and the United States.
 Major international recitals have included Koenigsberg Cathedral in Kaliningrad (Russia), Cologne Cathedral, Perugia Cathedral, Berlin Cathedral, Stuttgart Abbey, the Basilica of St Lorenzo in Florence, the Church of the Incarnation in Dallas and the inauguration of the new organ in the Abbey of the Genesee, New York.
 He has previously recorded both as organist and conductor for Herald AV and now records for Brilliant Classics with four recent CD releases of the organ works of Georgi Mushel and Hendrick Andriessen, and choral works of Maurice Duruflé and Arvo Pärt.
 A new jazz recording of the complete organ works of Dick Hyman was released in March 2016 on the ProOrgano label and choral recording of liturgical music on the Herald AV label in February 2016.
-He has also been a drummer in two rock bands and keyboardist in the Edinburgh International Jazz Festival.

 You can read a profile of Benjamin by Joe Riley.